johannesd/CancellablePromiseKit/README.md

 let runningTask = startTask()
 ```

-This initializer is similar to the one of `Promise`.
-However, the block has to return a function that cancels the task.
-In this example, it just calls the `cancel` function of the underlying task.
+This initializer is almost identical to the one of `Promise`.
+However, the block has to return a handler that will be executed when the `CancellablePromise` is cancelled.
+It has to perform the necessary steps to abort the underlying task.

 ## Cancelling

-A `CancellablePromise` has a `cancel()` function that will abort the underlying task:
+A `CancellablePromise` has a `cancel()` function for stopping the task:

 ```swift
 runningTask.cancel()